OlegVolgin/OSD-XMB/README.md

 	are set, by using the Options Menu for each game.
 	More global options are set on the "Game Settings" section.

-- Execute ELFs:
+- **Execute ELFs**:
-	You can execute custom ELFs by the use of Plugins, or using the File Explorer.
+    - You can execute custom ELFs by the use of Plugins, or using the File Explorer.
 	The File Explorer will launch any ELF without arguments, but you can make custom plugins to launch Elfs with custom arguments.

-# Instructions
+## Instructions

 -	Place the "neutrino" folder on Memory Card Slot 1 if you intend to use it to launch games from USB using Neutrino.
 -	Place the OSDXMB folder at the root of your USB Drive or from whatever device you intend to run it, personally I recommend you to auto-boot to it.

-# Credits and Special Thanks
+## Credits and Special Thanks

-Inspired by: XtremeEliteBoot by Howling Wolf & Chelsea Based on: AthenaEnv by DanielSant0s.
+Inspired by: XtremeEliteBoot by Howling Wolf & Chelsea.

-Localization contributors:
+Based on: AthenaEnv by DanielSant0s.

+<ins>Localization contributors</ins>:
 - nuno6573 (Portuguese)
 - PannaSalmone and Okeanos (Italian).
 - LOWbster (German).

-Special thanks to:
+<ins>Special thanks to</ins>:
 - sync-on-luma for his original Neutrino Plugin for XtremeEliteBoot.
 - Pmp174 for the Boot sequence and general feedback.
 - You!
 Thanks for using the app.